adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Princess myself," she announced, earnestly.
 "Let me see your letter," said the rabbit.

 Dorothy handed the letter through the bars to the rabbit, who took it in his paws and opened it.
-The letter was as fol- lows:
+The letter was as follows:

 "It will please me to have my subjects greet Princess Dorothy, the bearer of this royal missive, with the same courtesy and consideration they extend to me."

 "Ha — hum!
 It is signed 'Ozma of Oz,'" continued the rabbit, "and is sealed with the Great Seal of the Emerald City.
 Well, well, well!
 How strange!
 How remarkable!"

-"What are you going to do?" inquired Dorothy, impa- tiently.
+"What are you going to do?" inquired Dorothy, impatiently.

 "I’ll open the door," said the rabbit.
 He shut the window and disappeared, but a moment afterward a big door in the wall opened.
 The rabbit wore a white satin jacket with diamond buttons.
-His vest was rose-colored satin, with tourmaline but- tons.
+His vest was rose-colored satin, with tourmaline buttons.
 His trousers were white, and his stockings were rose silk.

 Dorothy stared at the little creature wonderingly.
 But when the rabbit saw Toto and Billina he ran to a table and sprang upon it nimbly.
 Then he said,